MusTaco/Gramobot/README.md

 - Login to Instagram
 - Login with Cookies
 - Post to Instagram
+- Comment on post

 --- Status ---
 - In Progress

 --- Future Goals ---
-- Ability to send DM, comment and like
+- Ability to send DM and like
 - Ability to view and like stories
 - Should be able to perform multiple actions